-The DTC brand, Sofacompany, is on a mission to challenge the old-fashioned furniture industry by making high-quality Danish design accessible to everyone.
+Neptune is a British interior and lifestyle brand that designs and makes furniture, lighting, and accessories for the whole home.
 If you visit their product pages, you will notice a lot of high-quality room scenes that they use to highlight the beauty of their products while using context images to tell a story.

 4| Assets for the retailer network